Effective Date: May 1, 2017

 “Wireless Devices” means the mobile phones, tablets, and other wireless computing devices from which End-Users access the Publisher Properties.

 2.1 Delivery.
-In consideration for Publisher’s assent to these Terms in accordance with Section 1.2 (Publisher Assent) above, and subject to these Terms, Smaato may deliver or make available to Publisher certain Smaato Ad Services that enable Publisher to sell Media Ad Inventory to, and receive Ads from, third-party Advertisers for the placement of such Ads on the Publisher Properties.
+Subject to these Terms, Smaato may deliver or make available to Publisher certain Smaato Ad Services that enable Publisher to sell Media Ad Inventory to, and receive Ads from, third-party Advertisers for the placement of such Ads on the Publisher Properties.

 2.2 License.
 Subject to the these Terms, Smaato hereby grants Publisher, during the Term, a non-exclusive, non-transferable, non-sublicensable, limited, and revocable license: (a) to access the Site and use the Services ; (b) to copy and use the Smaato Ad Services and Services with the Publisher Properties, in order to serve Ads to End-Users’ Wireless Devices; and (c) if a SOMA™ SDK is provided to Publisher, to copy and use such SDK solely to integrate it with the Publisher Properties and to distribute such integrated Publisher Properties to End-Users.